mit-plv/fiat-crypto/README.md

 - [Andres Erbsen, Jade Philipoom, Jason Gross, Robert Sloan, Adam Chlipala.
 Simple High-Level Code For Cryptographic Arithmetic -- With Proofs, Without Compromises.
 To Appear in Proceedings of the IEEE Symposium on Security & Privacy 2019 (S&P'19).
 May 2019.](http://adam.chlipala.net/papers/FiatCryptoSP19/FiatCryptoSP19.pdf).
 This paper describes multiple field arithmetic implementations, and an older version of the compilation pipeline (preserved [here](https://github.com/mit-plv/fiat-crypto/tree/sp2019latest)).
 It is somewhat space-constrained, so some details are best read about in theses below.
 - [Jade Philipoom.
 Correct-by-Construction Finite Field Arithmetic in Coq.
 MIT Master's Thesis.
 February 2018.](http://adam.chlipala.net/theses/jadep_meng.pdf) Chapters 3 and 4 contain a detailed walkthrough of the field arithmetic implementations (again, targeting the previous compilation pipeline).
 - [Andres Erbsen.
-Crafting Certified Elliptic CurveCryptography Implementations in Coq.
+Crafting Certified Elliptic Curve Cryptography Implementations in Coq.
 MIT Master's Thesis.
 June 2017.]( http://adam.chlipala.net/theses/andreser_meng.pdf) Section 3 contains a whirlwind introduction to synthesizing field arithmetic code using coq, without assuming Coq skills, but covering a tiny fraction of the overall library.
-Sections 5 and 6 contain the only write-up on the ellitpic-curve library in this repository.
+Sections 5 and 6 contain the only write-up on the elliptic-curve library in this repository.
 - The newest compilation pipeline does not have a separate document yet, but this README does go over it in some detail.